 Of course, things won’t always go to plan and you may hit a few snags along the way.
-As such it’s important to stay focused on asking solution focused questions that direct your attention upon things that are within your control to change and/or influence in some way.
+As such it’s important to stay focused on asking solution-focused questions that direct your attention to things that are within your control to change and/or influence in some way.
 This is especially of value if you fall back into the habit of playing your victim card.
 In fact, the moment you revert back and play the victim ask yourself:

 What am I able to control in this situation?

 Where can I make positive changes that can help me move forward toward my goal?